-With the rise of hospital and health care related infections there has been a needed push to improve the frequency and effectiveness of hand washing by health care workers.
+With the rise of hospital and health care related infections, there has been a needed push to improve the frequency and effectiveness of hand washing by health care workers.
 This has spilled over into the general consumer market with a plethora of anti-bacterial soaps and hand cleaners now available.
-Enter 2020 and Covid and now everyone is more conscientious of hand hygiene.
+Enter 2020 with Covid and now everyone is more conscientious of hand hygiene.
 You might be surprised to learn that these anti-microbial soaps don’t actually work as well as you might think and worse yet are linked to health risks including cancer, developmental defects and hormone disruption.

 List of Ingredients

 Hand and skin disinfection products include soaps, gels, and foams containing alcohol (usually ethanol and/or isopropanol), triclosan, or other antiseptic ingredients like chlorhexidine, chloroxylenol (or PCMX), hexachlorophene, iodophor compounds, and quaternary ammonium compounds such as benzalkonium chloride.

 Most of these chemicals “bio accumulate” which means they slowly build up in the tissues of the body, especially fat cells, where they remain as a constant reservoir.
 As an example of how common they are in our environment and how frequently we are exposed, triclosan is found in the urine of 75% of Americans, according to the Centers for Disease Control.

 Of course, industry producers are quick to point out few studies that suggest the chemicals are safe, however, multiple research trials are piling up which show the contrary.
 And that doesn’t usually take into account the effects of bioaccumulation or synergy with other harmful chemicals.
 Are these common chemicals dangerous?
 Let’s examine just one of the most commonly found anti-microbial ingredients, triclosan.